baylonedward/android-itunes-sample/README.md

 2. ViewModel - mediates between the View and Model, and mostly contains the business logic.
 3. View - represents the UI layer and listens for state changes from the ViewModel.

+### Dependency Injection

+Used Android's Hilt to automated dependency Injection

 ### Navigation

 I used the Single Activity architecture and Navigation Component